-2.1 National Groups shall ensure the uniformity of the ELSA brand on social media profiles of the National Group and its and Local Groups as well as their projects.

-2.2 The name of the National or Local Group's social media profile shall feature the abbreviation "ELSA" and the name of the National or Local Group.
+- 2.1 National Groups shall ensure the uniformity of the ELSA brand on social media profiles of the National Group and its and Local Groups as well as their projects. - 2.2 The name of the National or Local Group's social media profile shall feature the abbreviation "ELSA" and the name of the National or Local Group.

-2.3 The name of a project's social media profile shall feature the full or abbreviated name of the project.

-- a.
-The name for social media profiles for ELSA Law Schools shall follow following format: "SELS/WELS (Name of Country) on (Topic) - b.
-The name for social media profiles for ELSA Webinars Academy shall follow following format: "EWA (name of country or city) on (topic)

-2.4 National or Local Group's social media profile shall feature a profile picture containing only the ELSA logo in combination with the name of the respective National or Local Group.
+- 2.3 The name of a project's social media profile shall feature the full or abbreviated name of the project. - a.
+The name for social media profiles for ELSA Law Schools shall follow following format: "SELS/WELS (Name of Country or City) on (Topic); - b.
+The name for social media profiles for ELSA Webinars Academy shall follow following format: "EWA (Name of Country or City) on (Topic); - c.
+The name for social media profiles for International Conferences of ELSA shall follow the following format: "ICE (Name of Country or City) on (Topic)". - 2.4 National or Local Group's social media profile shall feature a profile picture containing only the ELSA logo in combination with the name of the respective National or Local Group.
 The logo on the profile picture may only be used in ELSA Blue on white background or in white on ELSA Blue background.